lostpolicymaker/lostpolicymaker.github.io/defcon.md

 >
 >The short answer is a combination of places.
 There as a SummerCon in the summer, a HoHoCon in the winter, a PumpCon during Halloween, etc. I didn't want any association with a time of year.
 If you are a Phreak, or just use your phone a lot you'll notes "DEF" is #3 on the phone.
 If you are into military lingo DEF CON is short for "Defense Condition."
 Now being a fan of the movie War Games I took note that the main character, David Lightman, lived in Seattle, as I do, and chose to nuke Las Vegas with W.O.P.R. when given the chance.
 Well I knew I was doing a con in Vegas, so it all just sort of worked out.

+>Do criminals go to DEF CON?
+>
+>Yes.
+They also go to high school, college, work in your workplace, and the government.
+There are also lawyers, law enforcement agents, civil libertarians, cryptographers, and hackers in attendance.
+Ssshhh.
+Don't tell anyone.

+>What are Goons?
+>
+>They are the staff at DEF CON.
+They have many roles including safety, speaker coordination, vendor room coordination, network operations, et cetera...
+Please try to be helpful to them if they make requests of you.
+If any goon tells you to move, please do so immediately as there may be safety issues they are attempting to address.

 ### DEF CON Resources
 * [DEF CON Talk Schedule](https://www.defcon.org/html/defcon-27/dc-27-schedule.html#Thursday)